 Welcome to the 6th installment of our Introduction to Autonomous Mowing series.
-This week and next week we will take a shallow dive into the sensors we use.
+We will take a shallow dive into the sensors we use this week and next week.
 The aim is to help you understand why we have chosen the specific sensors we have integrated and the levels of redundancy these sensors offer.
-First, this week we will dig into the GNSS (GPS) sensors.
-Next week we will take a look at hopefully more than one of the other sensors – IMU, resolvers, LiDAR, stereo cameras, ultrasonics, and cell communications onboard Nomad.
+First, we will dig into the GNSS (GPS) sensors this week.
+Next week we will look at hopefully more than one of the other sensors – IMU, resolvers, LiDAR, stereo cameras, ultrasonics, and cell communications onboard Nomad.

 We have discussed this before, but the nerds that we are love acronyms and unusual terms.
-Quite often we gloss over exactly what these terms are.
-This blog is going to use a bunch of these terms, but we think (hope) we have expanded their definitions enough that it will all make sense.
+Quite often, we gloss over exactly what these terms are.
+This blog will use a bunch of these terms, but we think (hope) we have expanded their definitions enough that it will all make sense.

-We discussed in general terms a few posts back – but we felt we needed to expand on what GNSS or a global navigation satellite system is.
+We discussed this in general terms a few posts back – but we felt we needed to expand on what GNSS or a global navigation satellite system is.
 GNSS is the term we use today to describe not just the U.S. GPS (Global Positioning System) but also the GLONASS (Russia), Galileo (European Union), BeiDou (China), QZSS (Japan), and IRNSS/NavIC (India) systems.
-The Japanese and Indian systems provide local country coverage so on NOMAD we have several GNSS receivers that only use the four primary global constellations (or collections of satellites) – GPS, GLONASS, Galileo, and BeiDou.
+The Japanese and Indian systems provide local country coverage.
+On NOMAD, we have several GNSS receivers that only use the four primary global constellations (or collections of satellites) – GPS, GLONASS, Galileo, and BeiDou.

-Note we said receiver – any GNSS receiver has an antenna and usually a separate printed circuit board (PCB) receiver.
-All these systems do is receive data from the satellites within the various constellations.
-The receivers are primarily receiving a signal that contains orbital information about the satellite vehicle (SV) that transmitted the signal and the time the signal was transmitted.
+Note that any GNSS receiver has an antenna and usually a separate printed circuit board (PCB) receiver.
+These systems receive data from the satellites within the various constellations.
+The receivers primarily receive a signal containing orbital information about the satellite vehicle (SV) that transmitted the signal and the time the signal was sent.
 If we know the time it took to travel from the satellite (SV) to our antenna on the mower, and we know the speed of transmission through space – then we have a distance.
-If we have several of these ranges from SV’s somewhere in the sky (some of us are old enough to remember when we were pleased to see 5 SV’s on an early GPS receiver) we can then start to determine our position.
-When we talk about GNSS constellations and determining position we also talk about the geometry of where these SV’s are with respect to each other.
-Good geometry is where the SV’s are spread out across the sky.
-Bad geometry is if all SV’s “in view” are off to one side of the mower – the dilution of precision (DOP) is a term you may hear when people talk about this.
-We also spend a lot of time focusing on the degrades of the accuracy of these systems.
-One of the biggest components we look at is the variations in our estimate of the “speed” with which the signal traveled from the SV to our antenna.
-These SV’s are orbiting between 25,000km and 30,000km above the earth.
-The signals they transmit travel through multiple layers of varying “space”.
+If we have several of these ranges from SVs somewhere in the sky (some of us are old enough to remember when we were pleased to see 5 SVs on an early GPS receiver), we can then start to determine our position.
+When we talk about GNSS constellations and determining position, we also talk about the geometry of where these SVs are with respect to each other.
+Good geometry is where the SVs are spread out across the sky.
+Bad geometry is if all SVs “in view” are off to one side of the mower – the dilution of precision (DOP) is a term you may hear when people talk about this.
+We also spend a lot of time focusing on the degradation of the accuracy of these systems.
+One of the most significant components we look at is the variations in our estimate of the “speed” with which the signal traveled from the SV to our antenna.
+These SVs are orbiting between 25,000km and 30,000km above the earth.
+The signals they transmit travel through multiple layers of varying “space.”
 We have to understand the variability in the speed of transmission through the ionosphere, the troposphere, the clock errors in the satellites, the clock errors in our receivers, any errors within the estimated position given for the SV, etc.

-One way to deal with all of these precise details is to use some form of corrections that give us the answers to all of the “what about” issues raised above.
-A simple point-to-point set of corrections used very often with GNSS is real-time kinematic (RTK) corrections.
-In simple terms, you set a GNSS receiver up and a very well known location (on a tripod, or hanging on a fence at a known point) and send the differences from the known truth that this static receiver determines, to a mobile GNSS receiver (say on our mower) that is being impacted by the same variations in the transmission paths and this receiver just removes those errors.
-This is how we can end up with a real-time positioning accuracy around a few centimeters or an inch or so, on the mower even with all of the unknowns mentioned above.
+One way to deal with all of these precise details is to use some form of corrections that answer all of the “what about” issues raised above.
+A simple point-to-point set of corrections often used with GNSS is real-time kinematic (RTK) corrections.
+In simple terms, you set a GNSS receiver up and a very well-known location (on a tripod or hanging on a fence at a known point) and send the differences from the known truth that this static receiver determines to a mobile GNSS receiver (say on our mower) that is being impacted by the same variations in the transmission paths and this receiver removes those errors.
+This is how we can end up with a real-time positioning accuracy around a few centimeters or an inch or so on the mower, even with all of the unknowns mentioned above.
 So we could (and do) position our mower using a locally delivered set of corrections from an RTK base station.
 The industry uses the term "base station" for the fixed location and "rover" for the moving location.

-In most cases, these corrections are provided in an NTRIP (Networked Transport of RTCM via Internet Protocol) format.
+These corrections are usually provided in an NTRIP (Networked Transport of RTCM via Internet Protocol) format.
 Most GNSS receivers today are pre-configured to accept these types of corrections.

-What do we do when we get outside of good cell coverage or an area where these RTK corrections are readily available?
+What do we do outside of good cell coverage or an area where these RTK corrections are readily available?
 We have been working offshore in the oil and gas business for the past 15 years and have used differential or GNSS corrections out in the middle of the ocean that was delivered over other satellites.
 The communications satellites (as used for your Dish TV service or satellite phone services) are also used like cell networks to send these corrections.
-For the early systems, it meant we had to have two receivers with two antennas to download the GPS signals and the second system to download the corrections.
-Today the industry has moved on and we can download corrections over the L1 frequency band on the same antenna as we are using to receive the GNSS data.
-These very wide area services are known as precise point positioning solutions or PPP.
-L1 delivered PPP services commonly deliver positioning accuracy of 5cm.
-BUT – (always a but) the difference between the various services offered varies greatly in the time the positioning solution takes to “converge” or reach this accuracy.
+For the early systems, we had to have two receivers with two antennas to download the GPS signals and the second system to download the corrections.
+Today the industry has moved on, and we can download corrections over the L1 frequency band on the same antenna as we are using to receive the GNSS data.
+These wide-area services are known as precise point positioning solutions or PPP.
+L1-delivered PPP services commonly deliver positioning accuracy of 5cm.
+BUT – (always a but) The difference between the various services offered varies significantly in the time the positioning solution takes to “converge” or reach this accuracy.
 Why do we care about convergence time?

 What does a mower spend a lot of time doing (apart from mowing grass)?
-They spend much of their time moving in and out from under trees, or next to buildings or tall fences.
-All of these things, trees especially block out the signals from SV’s and as such the GNSS solution disappears or fails.
+They spend much time moving in and out from under trees or next to buildings or tall fences.
+All these things, trees especially, block out the signals from SVs, and the GNSS solution disappears or fails.
 If we drive back into the open where we see the satellites, we want the position solution accuracy to converge (or reconverge) very quickly – within seconds.
-If it takes 2 to 3 minutes (not unheard of) for a PPP solution to converge we will probably never recover precise GNSS for much of the day as we are constantly moving into and out of some form of tree canopy over the mower.
+If it takes 2 to 3 minutes (not unheard of) for a PPP solution to converge, we will probably never recover precise GNSS for much of the day as we are constantly moving into and out of some form of tree canopy over the mower.
 Some RTK solutions can also take a long time to converge.
-On Nomad, we have a primary GNSS system that works with either RTK or L1 PPP corrections.
-This system has a very fast convergence time.
+On Nomad, we have a primary GNSS system that works with RTK or L1 PPP corrections.
+This system has a speedy convergence time.

 We hope this did not make you snore too much, but as we say – the devil is in the detail.
 We look forward to your comments on our Introduction to Autonomous Mowing series.
 Look out for upcoming topics, including Stories from the Field.